shweta-Moni/shweta-Moni.github.io/_pages/cv.md

 Conferences and Workshops Attended
 ======
 * Poster presentation at the conference
   * **S. Kumari**, A. Mitra, and G. Bulusu.
+“A Journey into the Structure and Dynamics of Smoothened (SMO) in Hedgehog (HH) Signaling Pathway”.
+JNCASR‑CECAM Conference MD@60, organized by Jawaharlal Nehru Centre for Advanced Scientific Research (JNCASR), Bangalore, India.
+(February 26‑29, 2024).
+  * **S. Kumari**, A. Mitra, and G. Bulusu.
 “Investigating cholesterol binding to cholesterol‐binding motifs of SMO‐TMD”.
 44th Indian Biophysical Society Meeting (IBS 2022) 2022, organized by the National Centre for Biological Sciences (NCBS), Bangalore, India.
 (March 27‐29, 2023).
   * **S. Kumari**, A. Mitra, and G. Bulusu.
 “Structural variations of different cholesterol‐bound states of Smoothened (SMO)”.
 MBU50 Symposium 2022, organized by the Indian Institute of Science (IISc), Bangalore, India.
 (January 23‐25, 2023).
   * **S. Kumari**, A. Mitra, and G. Bulusu.
 “Investigating cholesterol binding to cholesterol‐binding motifs of SMO‐TMD”.
 44th Indian Biophysical Society Meeting (IBS 2022) 2022, organized by ACTREC, Tata Memorial Centre, Navi Mumbai, India.
 (March 30‐31 and April 1, 2022).